What is a ranch steak? We’re glad you asked!

-There are a few other names that the Ranch steak goes by:
+There are a few other names that it goes by:

 - Arm steak — named as such because it comes from the cow’s ‘arm.’

-It’s likely your butcher will know what you mean by the Ranch steak, or the Boneless Chuck Shoulder Center Cut steak, but just in case they aren’t sure, the Industry ID 1114E (IMPS / NAMP) Will ensure that they get the correct cut.
+It’s likely your butcher will know what you mean by the ranch steak cut, or the Boneless Chuck Shoulder Center Cut steak, but just in case they aren’t sure, the Industry ID 1114E (IMPS / NAMP) Will ensure that they get the correct cut.

 Flavor, Texture, Fat Content and Tenderness

 Because it isn’t an easy cook tender cut like a Ribeye or a Sirloin, it shouldn’t be cooked past medium, unless of course you like a chewy steak that gives your jaw a good workout.

 Thankfully though, because of its strong beefy flavor, your reward for cooking it right is a meaty steak with a silky texture that is a pleasure to eat!

 To qualify for the Ranch steak label, it needs to be trimmed of nearly all the fat, except for the thinnest of fat cap edges that is almost non-existent.